benrmatthews/fantactivist/_posts/2017-06-21-craftivist.md

 ---

-<p>Sarah Corbett is the author of a new handbook is offering citizens the opportunity to take part in a quiet but powerful form of activism</p>
+<p>Sarah Corbett is the author of <i><a href="https://unbound.com/books/craftivist">How to be a Craftivist: The Art of Gentle Protest</a></i>, a new handbook is offering citizens the opportunity to take part in a quiet but powerful form of activism</p>

 <p><i><a href="http://eepurl.com/cA_Psf">Get new interviews in your inbox by subscribing here</a>.</i></p>